11 Ways to Get Health Insurance With No Job or Little Money

 Many people don't realize that they may be covered under their state's Workers' Compensation program.
 If you are being treated for any work-related injury, your employer must offer you treatment under their Workers' Compensation program.

 The Affordable Care Act changed the opportunities that people with pre-existing conditions have.
-Marketplace plans cover treatment for pre-existing medical conditions, according to HealthCareGov.org.
+Marketplace plans cover treatment for pre-existing medical conditions.

 No insurance plan can reject you, charge you more, or refuse to pay for essential health benefits for pre-existing conditions.

-You can get quotes from various health insurance companies and buy individual or family health insurance the same way you would by home or car insurance.
+You can get quotes from various health insurance companies and buy individual or family health insurance the same way you would buy home or car insurance.
 These plans work similarly to what an employer would offer their employees, but you will not have an employer contribution to help reduce the cost of the insurance, so it will be more expensive than employer group health insurance.
-You can see examples of costs of health insurance with and without employer contributions here.

 - They do not usually cover pre-existing medical conditions